 Learn to build a microservice with Spring Boot 2 in a hyperfocused way.
 Together we will write a production-ready microservice with a REST API in just a few hours.
 You don’t even have to have any experience with Spring at all.

-I am honest with you, it is not the only way to learn it and achieve your goal.
+I am honest with you.
+You have multiple options to get started with Spring Boot.
+My guide is not the only one.
 Although, let’s take a closer look at your alternatives and how they compare:

 You could use a traditional programming book, one of those 400+ page compendiums where they show you almost all features of Spring Boot but leave you clueless how to use those bits and implement even a simple application.
 At the same time making one of the biggest learning mistakes and reading the book front to back.
 Nothing will stick.
 How do I know?
 I made the same mistake before.
 They are reference material, but not for actively learning anything.
 How long does it take you to read such a work?
 1 month?
 2 month?
 Even more?
 Have you built anything in that time?